sweidemaier/HeatSDF/README.md

 ## 🔥 Overview

 **HeatSDF** is a neural framework that reconstructs Signed Distance Functions (SDFs) from **unoriented point clouds** using a novel variational approach based on heat distances.
-This work introduces a powerful way to learn geometry and topology jointly by leveraging the structure-preserving properties of heat kernels.

 ## 🧠 Abstract